BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 ::: details ❌ EACCES: permission denied, mkdir", or any error where at "shims" there is a "mkdir" error

 The Discord installation has been corrupted.
 Try to reinstall Discord.
-If Discord fails to reinstall, or you still run into this error then your best bet is [cleanly uninstalling Discord](https://discordtips.com/how-to-fully-uninstall-discord/) then installing it again.
+If Discord fails to reinstall, or if you still run into this error, then your best bet is [cleanly uninstalling Discord,](https://discordtips.com/how-to-fully-uninstall-discord/) then installing it again.
 :::